alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 A system can be popular and drifting.

 A system can be technically successful and still fail at the foundation layer.

+A system can appear aligned while weakening authorship.

+A system can appear familiar while violating no-derivative boundaries.

+A system can appear helpful while converting source into unauthorized reuse.

 This is why AI Foundations separates tool stability from foundation stability.